 Answered By: Your Library Team Last Updated: May 16, 2018 Views: 68

 The Journal Impact Factor is one way of evaluating academic journals, based on the average number of citations they receive.
-It is one of the most widely used bibliometric tools.

 The Impact Factor indicates the average number of citations per paper published in a journal over a 2 year period.
 As the average number of citations per paper varies by academic field, it's not generally recommended for comparing journals from different disciplines (eg: biochemistry journals may have more citations on average than medical physics journals etc).

 The best way to obtain the Impact Factor for a journal is to use Journal Citation Reports via Web of Science.
 Depending on what you want to measure/compare, it is worth exploring some of the other metrics available.